James Frith: Will the Minister give way?

 James Frith: I congratulate my hon.
 Friend on securing this debate.
 Does he agree that there is a human cost to this gridlock for cystic fibrosis sufferers, who are victims of this disease and this disagreement?
 Frankly, NHS England should get in a room with Vertex and they should stay in there until they come out with an agreement to end this gridlock, so that cystic fibrosis sufferers do not see this...

-James Frith: To ask the Secretary of State for Education, what assessment she has made of the potential merits of introducing an English as a second language strategy.
+James Frith: To ask the Secretary of State for Education, what assessment he has made of the potential merits of ensuring that funding for SEN pupils follows individual pupils.

-James Frith: To ask the Secretary of State for Education, how many and what proportion of those eligible for free school meals in (a) Bury North constituency and (b) the UK took up free school meals in each of the last seven years.
+James Frith: To ask the Secretary of State for Education, how many children were refused an Education, Health and Care assessment by a local authority in England in each of the last three years.

 James Frith: I appreciate such sharpened focus and attention in the Minister’s remarks.
 He feels strongly supported by that information.
 Would he care to respond to my request for additional SEND funding to be maintained in line with the increase in the number of SEND pupils?
 Does he believe it acceptable that 77% of excluded pupils have special educational needs and disabilities?

 James Frith: I refer Members to my entry in the Register of Members’ Financial Interests.
 Improving education chances for all young people in my constituency is one of my top priorities, as it will be for many across the House but, sadly, for too many the reality does not match the Government’s rhetoric.
 So I want to record the reality shared with me by the 67 head teachers from primary,...